tyler-vs/tyler-vs.github.io/_projects/employee-page.md

 Also learned that approaching the problem form different angles can help when developing a feature.

-This project is still viewable on the web, [check it out](http://www.mmi.com/employees/)
+> Update: This project was done in 2016 and has since been updated.
+You can find parts of it on the web archive.
+[See here here](https://web.archive.org/web/20201129135937/https://mmi.com/employees/).